-Argument Syntax Description Function -foreground Default-Run in background Persistent-No Set from UI-N/A Run Imadmin in the foreground (output status and errors are sent to the command window). -import <licensefilelist></licensefilelist> Default-N/A Persistent-N/A Set from UI -Import License button Updates the license server configuration file with information extracted from the specified license files.
-See license_file_list for details of the format of licenseFileList>.
+Argument Syntax Description Function -foreground Default-Run in background Persistent-No Set from UI-N/A Run Imadmin in the foreground (output status and errors are sent to the command window). -giveaccess <service name&gt;</service Default-N/A Persistent-No Set from UI-N/A Used to add the Imadmin service into Discretionary Access Control List (DACL) of FlexNet Licensing Service (FNLS) permitting a specified Windows service to start.
+So that the Imadmin service can serve Trusted Storage features. -import <licensefilelist></licensefilelist> Default-N/A Persistent-N/A Set from UI - Import License button Updates the license server configuration file with information extracted from the specified license files.
+See license_file_list for details of the format of censeFileList&gt;.
 This option does not start lmadmin.
-This argument can be combined with - config, -configDir, and -force. -importInstallation <oldinstalldirectory> [-config <configfileforimport>] [-configDir <configdirforimport>]</configdirforimport></configfileforimport></oldinstalldirectory> Default-N/A Persistent-N/A Set from Installer-Specify in Import files from Previous Installation in the 1madmin Installer.
+The only arguments that can be combined with -import are: -config, -configDir, and -force. -importInstallation <oldinstalldirectory> [-config <configfileforimport>] [-configDir <configdirforimport>]</configdirforimport></configfileforimport></oldinstalldirectory> Default-N/A Persistent-N/A Set from Installer-Specify in Import files from Previous Installation in the 1madmin Installer.
 Imports configuration information from the specified existing lmadmin installation directory or from a specified location for the license server configuration files (optional use of -config or -confDir).
 This option does not start lmadmin .
-This argument can be combined with -config, -configDir, and -root. -installService <servicename></servicename> Default-Do not install Imadmin as a Windows service Persistent-N/A Set from UI-No Used when configuring the license server as a service on Windows.
+The only arguments that can be combined with -importInstallation are: -config , -configDir , and -root . -installService <servicename></servicename> Default-Do not install Imadmin as a Windows service Persistent-N/A Set from UI-No Used when configuring the license server as a service on Windows.
 See Installing Imadmin License Server Manager as an Operating System Service. -licPort <licenseserverport></licenseserverport> Default-First available in range 27000-27009 Persistent-Yes Set from UI-Specify for License Server Manager Port (located under the License Server Configuration heading on the Server Configuration tab on the Administration page) Configures the license server manager port.
 To set a specific port, enter a positive integer for <1icenseServerPort>.
 To have the license server manager determine the default, enter 0 (zero).
 Note • For security purposes, best practice is not to allow the license server manager determine a default port number.
 Instead, specify a port number outside of the range 27000 through 27009.

 Argument Syntax Description Function -logDir <logdirectory></logdirectory> Default- <lmadmin_install_dir>/logs Persistent-Yes Set from UI-No</lmadmin_install_dir> Writes the Imadmin logs to the location you specify for <logdirectory>.
 Enter an absolute path for <logdirectory>.
 Assuming no vendor daemon logs have been set (in the options file) to write to a custom location, lmadmin writes all lmadmin logs to the location you set for <logdirectory>.
 When a custom vendor daemon log location is set, that setting overrides the -logDir setting for that particular vendor-daemon log.</logdirectory></logdirectory></logdirectory> -removeService <servicename></servicename> Default-N/A Persistent-N/A Set from UI-No Used when configuring the license server as a service on Windows.
-See Installing Imadmin License Server Manager as an Operating System Service. -root <lmadmin_install_dir></lmadmin_install_dir> Default-Current directory Persistent-No Set from UI-No Specifies where Imadmin is installed.
+See Installing Imadmin License Server Manager as an Operating System Service. -root <lmadmin_install_dir></lmadmin_install_dir> Default- root installation directory.
+Persistent-No Set from UI-No Specifies the root directory for Imadmin.
 This enables you to issue an Imadmin command from somewhere other than the directory where Imadmin is installed.
-Note • Any command-line arguments that specify relative paths define paths relative to the current directory and not the directory specified with -root. -uploadDir <uploaddirectory></uploaddirectory> Default- <lmadmin_install_dir>/ licenses/<vendor> Persistent-Yes Set from UI-No</vendor></lmadmin_install_dir> Configures the directory where license files that are uploaded to the license server manager are stored.
+Note • Any command-line arguments that specify relative paths define paths relative to the current directory and not the directory specified with - root. -uploadDir <uploaddirectory></uploaddirectory> Default- <lmadmin_install_dir>/ licenses/<vendor> Persistent-Yes Set from UI-No</vendor></lmadmin_install_dir> Configures the directory where license files that are uploaded to the license server manager are stored.
 A directory with the name of the vendor daemon can be set by using the string "%v" as in the following example: -uploadDir flexlicenses\%v